What do the Unconditional Surrender Statue, #METOO and the #BLM movement have in common?

 Let’s remove, at least, these three slangs from our everyday dialogue; you are acting like a pussy, grow some balls, or grow a pair since each comment implies females are weak.

 Survivors of sexual assault, sexual violence, and sexual misconduct would be appreciative when society acknowledges and supports the ME TOO movement.
-The unsolicited behavior onto females continues in 2020.
-Women do not need to be reminded on a daily bases that their voices are not heard.
+The unsolicited behavior towards females continues in 2020.
+Women do not need to be reminded on a daily basis that their voices are not heard.

 Share if you want to share by clicking one of the social buttons below or by copying the link.